 This quirk is today one of the city’s best features, and the reason so many travellers keep coming back here; there’s so much to do, and so many “Berlins” to explore.
 To help you decide where to stay in Berlin, we’ve put together a guide to the city’s diverse neighbourhoods – from the loud and hip, to the more laid back and leafy.
-We’ve recommended things to do, places to eat and hostels to stay in for each neighbourhood to make planning your trip a breeze.
+We’ve recommended things to do, places to eat and some of the best hostels in Berlin for each neighbourhood to make planning your trip a breeze.

 Mitte literally translates as ‘middle’.
 This is the beating heart of the city, and one of the best neighbourhoods to stay in if you’re in Berlin just for the weekend.
 You’ll be surrounded by hip bars, excellent coffee, world-class museums, and cool street art.

 This is also the historic centre of the city, steeped in amazing architecture and a fascinating past.
 Many of Berlin’s most iconic sites are in walking distance, including the Brandenburg Gate, the TV tower at Alexanderplatz, the Museum Island and the glass-domed Reichstag Building.

 Where to eat in Mitte

 - House of Small Wonder: one of the prettiest cafes we’ve ever seen in our lives.
 The coffee and food is top notch too – from €8

 - Shiso Burger: Asian-inspired burger perfection with a side of kimchi – from €5.20

 - Cô Cô Bánh Mì Deli: cheap and cheerful Vietnamese baguettes – from €5.50

 - Zeit Für Brot: warm, buttery, doughy “Schnecken” buns made right there in front of you, try the chocolate or walnut & maple syrup ones – from €2.70

 - The Barn, Distrikt Coffee, Ben Rahim & Father Carpenter: if you’re a coffee fanatic these are the only addresses you need for your stay in Mitte.